KeelGlobal/interview/software-backend-task.md

 #### Code Requirements
 - Include a test suite for the microservice.
-- We recommend using Mocha (https://mochajs.org/).
 - API should reject invalid request inputs.
 Test the edge cases!
-- Use modern javascript ES6 syntax.
+- Use Python3 with any framework of your choice (Django preferred).

 #### Other Requirements
 - Use Git for version control, and host the project in a Github repository.
 - Project should contain documentation with setup and usage instructions.
-- Project should install all dependencies with “npm install”, should start the server with “npm start”, and should run the test suite with “npm test”.
+- Project should install all dependencies with “pip”.
-- Really, please just don’t use “console.log” as the primary debugging/logging tool.
+- Really, please just don’t use “print” as the primary debugging/logging tool.
-- Javascript Style and Linting
+- Python Style and Linting
-- Use a javascript linter, along with a linting npm script.
-We like clean code.
 - Dockerize
 - Include a working Dockerfile with the app directory.
 - Push a docker image to public DockerHub, and share the link